courtneyjean/Kaggle-US-patent-phrase-to-phrase-matching/README.md

 0.25 - Somewhat related, e.g. the two phrases are in the same high level domain but are not synonyms.
 This also includes antonyms.
 0.0 - Unrelated.

-## MODEL EVALUATION

-The model will be evaluated using a stratified k fold cross validation approach, to ensure that an equal number of each of the classification scores above is represented in each fold.
-The stratified fold approach is created in src/create_folds.py

-The competition metric used to evaluate submissions is pearson's coefficient, which outputs a single number between -1 and 1 to indicate the similarity between the predicted and actual scores.
-I'm calculating this using the scipy implementations of pearson's coefficient.

 ## PREPROCESSING

 CONTEXT: The competition data includes the Cooperative Patent Classification (CPC) code, and advises that the similarity